Phyllomyias

 Phyllomyias is a genus of small birds in the tyrant-flycatcher family Tyrannidae.
 They are found in wooded habitats of Central and South America.
-Some species are among the commonest birds in their range, while other are rare and threatened.
+Some species are among the most common birds in their range, while other are rare and threatened.
 They have a short, stubby bill, are greenish above, yellowish or whitish below, and all except the sooty-headed tyrannulet have pale wing-bars or edging.
 They feed on small arthropods and fruits.
 Most species regularly take part in mixed species flocks.

+Taxonomy

+The genus Phyllomyias was introduced in 1860 by the German ornithologists Jean Cabanis and Ferdinand Heine.
+The genus name combines the Ancient Greek φυλλον/phullon meaning "leaf" with Modern Latin myias meaning "flycatcher".
+The type species was subsequently designated in 1888 by Philip Sclater as Platyrhynchus brevirostris Spix, now a subspecies of the Planalto tyrannulet.

 Species

-The genus Phyllomyias contains 14 species:
+The genus formerly included more species.
+A molecular phylogenetic study published in 2020 found that the genus was paraphyletic.
+In the rearrangement to create monophyletic genera three species were moved to the resurrected genus Tyranniscus and two species to the resurrected genus Acrochordopus.
+The genus Phyllomyias now contains 9 species: